real-dcnet/dcnet-source/README.md

 ```

 Once installed, it might be necessary to restart the ONOS controller so that it can read the configuration files set up by Mininet and add the switches from Mininet.
 Use ctrl-C on the terminal running onos-service and enter the command again to restart ONOS.
 After this, hosts should be able to ping each other on Mininet, and after the first ping packet is transmitted between hosts, the necessary translation rules will be installed by DCnet to make further pinging much quicker.

+For testing and connecting to mininet, see the README under dcnet-source/python/src.

 ## Installing DCarp Application (Optional)
 For some topologies, default implementations of ARP may not function correctly, in which case DCarp can be used to handle ARP requests instead.
 Build and install this application by changing the directory to dcnet-source/dcarp and following the same steps as with the DCnet Application.